SunnyViewTech/docs/my-website/docs/Dollars-DEEP/Dollars-DEEP-Lite/difference.md

 # Difference from DEEP

 Dollars DEEP Lite is a lower-tier version of DEEP.

-DEEP Lite sacrifices some capture capabilities and precision but improves transmission smoothness, making it suitable for creating interactive human applications in Unreal Engine.
+While DEEP Lite sacrifices some capture capabilities and precision, it improves transmission smoothness, making it ideal for creating interactive human applications in Unreal Engine.

 Here is a detailed comparison between DEEP and DEEP Lite,